metabrainz/picard-docs/source/variables/tags_basic.rst

 **encodedby**

     Encoded by (person or organization).
+Only available to the file naming script.

 **encodersettings**

     Encoder Settings used.
+Only available to the file naming script.

 **isrc**